 We carry out adaptations for people across all sectors of the housing market including the grants scheme for the private sector so that they can live comfortably in their own homes.
-During the year we spent more than £23m (£10m public, £12.6m private and £0.95m housing associations) on adaptations.
+During the year, we spent £20.3m (£8.4m Housing Executive, £10.7m private and £1.2m housing associations) on adaptations.

-- 1,848 major adaptations to our tenants’ homes
+- 354 major adaptations to our tenants’ homes and;

-- approval of 1,209 Disabled Facilities Grants to private sector households and;
+- approval of 1,205 Disabled Facilities Grants to private sector households

-- Continued support for organisations to consider collaborative working and mergers resulting in one merger;
+- Continued support for organisations to consider collaborative and joined up working;

-- Working with a range of homeless providers around reconfiguration and restructuring of their services portfolio to enhance service delivery;
+- Working in partnership with a range of homeless providers around reconfiguration and restructuring of their services portfolio in order to enhance service delivery.